Green-Phys/green-phys.github.io/content/docs/Theory/GF2_theory.md

 is the Coloumb interaction
 tensor, and $\delta_{\mathbf{k}+\mathbf{k_3},\mathbf{k_1}+\mathbf{k_2} }$ guarantees the momentum conservation.

-Implementation details for Green's software are given in this [^rusakov] paper.
+Implementation details for Green's software are given in this [^BandGapPaper] paper.